-After the presentation, the Indians confirmed the night’s game would be delayed.
+After the presentation, the Indians confirmed the start of the night’s game would be delayed.
 It wasn’t all bad, though; they showed the Blue Jays/Rays game on the scoreboard:

 During the Thome presentation, the team announced that the slugger will be recognized with a statue located behind the left field corner.
 Staff unveiled a mural of the future statue during the presentation, so we took a walk over to look at the area during the rain delay: